 ATP is a cancer and chronic disease research platform.
-Why are you doing this study?
+Why were we doing this study?

-Dr. Deena Hinshaw, Alberta’s Chief Medical Officer of Health, has tasked us with conducting this study, which is also known as serology testing.
+Dr. Deena Hinshaw, Alberta’s Chief Medical Officer of Health, tasked us with conducting this study, which is also known as serology testing.
 The study aims to find out how many Albertans have been infected with the coronavirus.
-Blood drawn from participants will be tested for COVID-19 antibodies.
+Blood drawn from participants was tested for COVID-19 antibodies.

 In addition to understanding the direct health impacts of COVID-19 infection, we see growing evidence that there may be links between infectious diseases (like viruses and bacteria) and non-infectious chronic diseases (like diabetes, cardiovascular disease and cancers).
 We hope that comparing the findings of our study with data on health and lifestyle factors will help determine whether a coronavirus infection may have long-term effects on chronic disease.

-- Participants will receive antibody test results by phone or by mail.
-More information will be provided with test results.
+- Participants received antibody test results by phone or by mail.
+More information was provided with test results.

-- Study results will be most accurate if the same participants provide blood samples over a period of time, so we encourage participants to complete all four appointments.
+- Study results will be most accurate if the same participants provide blood samples over a period of time, so we encouraged participants to complete all four appointments.